smanowar/Credit_Risk_Analysis/README.md

 - Recall: 94%

 ## Summary
+The goal of the bank is to minimize the amount of clients that default on their credit product.
+Therefore, it would be preferrable that a low-risk client is denied (a false negative) versus that situation a high-risk client is approved (false positive).

 Summarize the results of the machine learning models, and include a recommendation on the model to use, if any.
 If you do not recommend any of the models, justify your reasoning